zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 In ZenML experiment details are logged using [Experiment Trackers](https://docs.zenml.io/component-gallery/experiment-trackers) - a component in ZenML.

-In the next section, I will show how you can add Experiment Trackers into your workflow so you can monitor and share your experiment results.
+In the next section, we will show how you can add Experiment Trackers into your workflow so you can monitor and share your experiment results.

 ## ⚖ Tracking Experiments and Keeping Secrets
 Since we will be using W&B in our pipeline, make sure to create an account at the official [site](https://wandb.ai/home).
 It's free to get started.
 Next, create a project and get the entity, project name and the API key.